beliven-it/fastify-crud-generator/README.md

 }
 ```

-All methods accept a `req / reply` argument apir, which are the original
+All methods accept a `req / reply` argument pair, which are the original
 [request](https://www.fastify.io/docs/latest/Request/) and
 [reply](https://www.fastify.io/docs/latest/Reply/) objects
 passed to the route.